pnp/PnP-Sites-Core/Core/Documentation.md

 Gets or Sets the Content Type ID
 ####
 Gets or Sets if the Content Type should be the default Content Type in the library
+####
+Declares if the Content Type should be Removed from the list or library

 ## Core.Framework.Provisioning.Model.ContentTypeBinding